getodk/docs/form-widgets.rst

 A numerical entry input that will accept decimal points.

 .. image:: /img/form-widgets/decimal.*
-  :alt: An integer form widget displayed in the ODK Android App.
+  :alt: An integer form widget displayed in ODK Collect on an Android phone.
 The question is "Weight in kilograms."
 A numerical keyboard is displayed.

 XLSForm Rows
 ~~~~~~~~~~~~~~~~